-This is the arrangement for the consent to the Governorship of the Queen.
-The Queen will protect all the people of New Zealand, and give them all the same rights as those of her subjects, the people of England.
+This is the arrangement for the agreement to the Queen's Kawanatanga.
+The Queen will care for all the Maori people of New Zealand and ensure that they have the same access to laws and customs as the people of England.

-There is a fourth
+This is the fourth

-The Governor says that the several faiths of England, of the Wesleyans, of Rome, and also custom and religion shall alike be protected by him.
+The Kawana says that all faiths - those of England, of the Wesleyans, of Rome, and also Maori custom and religion - shall all alike be protected by him.

-(This was agreed before any of the Rangatira had signed the Treaty.
-It came about because the Catholic Bishop Pompallier asked Hobson that there be a guarantee of freedom of religion.
-The Anglican Missionary William Colenso subsequently worded the article and Hobson and the rangatira agreed to it.)
+(This fourth article was agreed to before any of the Rangatira had signed the Treaty.
+It came about when the Catholic Bishop Pompallier asked Hobson that there be a guarantee of freedom of religion.
+The Anglican missionary William Colenso subsequently worded the article, then Hobson and the Rangatira agreed to it.)

-Now we, the Rangatira of the Confederation of the Hapū of New Zealand, here assembled at Waitangi, and we, the Rangatira of New Zealand, see the meaning of these words and accept them, and we agree to all of them.
-Here we put our names and our marks.
+Now we, the Rangatira of the Confederation of the Hapu of New Zealand, assembled here at Waitangi, and we, the other Rangatira of New Zealand, understand the intent of these words and agree to their entirety, and so we put here our names and our marks.